pvatsa/pvatsa.github.io/asthra.net/README.md

 ## Asthrasoft Foundation [Keep IT Simple]

 The aim of Asthrasoft Foundation is to help us become a better version of ourselves.
-To do this, we explore what we mean by "better" and underrtake projects that can help us move in that direction.
+To do this, we explore what we mean by "better" and undertake projects that can help us move in that direction.

 ### Projects that we support
- 1. [FP01.The meaning of life](C90/T01/P000.Cover) - our take on the philosophy of life.
+ 1. [FP01.Spirulina Foundation](C90/T01/P000.Cover) - our take on the philosophy of life.
  2.
 ### Ideas on
  1. [FT01.The meaning of life](C90/T01/P000.Cover) - our take on the philosophy of life.